-Accessing the Index and FHI Dataset
+Accessing the Index and FHI dataset

-The FHI study is Canada’s most robust longitudinal, national and independent investigation into consumer financial health, resilience and wellness and the role Financial Institutions (and other organizations) can play to help improve their customers’ financial wellness.
+The national Financial Health Index [FHI] study is Canada’s most robust longitudinal, national and independent investigation into consumer financial health, resilience and wellness and the role Financial Institutions (and other organizations) can play to help improve their customers’ financial wellness.
 The longitudinal FHI dataset complements our Seymour Financial Resilience Index TM and can be used and applied in many ways.